inveniosoftware/training/05-customizing-invenio/README.md

 $ ./scripts/server
 ```

-## Step 2: Change the frontpage title
+## Step 2: Change the frontpage titles

 Although the default look of the instance looks fine, we can do better!
 Let's
 start small by changing some text on the frontpage.
 To do so we have to edit